-A: How does the district fund each school?
-A: The district distributes funds to each school based on a staffing model that accounts for its unique student population and needs.
+Q: How does the district fund each school?
+A : The district distributes funds to each school based on a staffing model that accounts for its unique student population and needs.
 These needs include: Student Enrollment: Total estimated count of students.
 Student Demographics: Specific student needs, such as the number of students receiving special education services, multilingual learners, or those requiring additional academic or social-emotional support.
 School-Specific Programs and Resources: Certain schools may receive targeted funding for specialized programs such as STEM education, arts programs, or college readiness initiatives, aligned with their specific mission or goals.

 Q: What will the budget development process be in the coming year?
-A: The district is updating its budget process this year, starting with: Establishing district budget priorities based on a review of student data.
+A: The district updated its budget process this year.
+The process includes: Establishing district budget priorities based on a review of student data.
 Developing enrollment and funding projections.

-Distributing resources to schools through a staffing model.
-Approving the budget.
+- Distributing resources to schools through a staffing model. - Engaging the community through focus groups, an online survey and a community meeting. - Approving the budget.